YZY010418/CPSea/README.md

 [**Model Generation and Evaluation**](#model-generation-and-evaluation)

----

-We provide environment files for dataset evaluation in [Dataset_Evaluation/Environment](Dataset_Evaluation/Environment).
+We also provide environment files for dataset evaluation in [Dataset_Evaluation/Environment](Dataset_Evaluation/Environment).

 * `highfold2.yml` is for designability evaluations
 * `plip_vina.yml` is for PLIP and Vina evaluations
 * `evaluation.yml` is for the rest evaluations

-Please note that these environments have not been tested in another computer yet.
-We will test these soon.
+🚧 Please note that these environments have not been tested in another computer yet, nor the following data evaluation protocols.
+We will try to test these soon.
+If there are any questions, please let us know.

+---

 ## Download Current Datasets